cu-library/alma-api-toolkit/README.md

 # alma-api-toolkit

 The Alma API toolkit is a set of tasks which run against the Alma API.
-It is a replacement for a series of Python scripts which all did similar things:
+It is a replacement for a series of simple scripts which all did similar things:

 1. Collect identifiers in an Alma set.
 2. Run a task against all those identifiers.

 Those scripts worked well for smaller sets, but were too unreliable for larger sets.

+This toolkit improves reliability by first storing all collected identifiers in a local SQLite database, then ensuring the task has been run on all those identifiers, retrying failed HTTP calls if required.
+HTTP requests are performed in parallel when possible, so that tasks can be completed more quickly.
+It also ensures the API call limit is respected.

 Sets processed by these tools must be itemized and made public.